Lütfi Ömer Akad

-Lütfi Ömer Akad (2 September 1916 – 19 November 2011) was a Turkish film director, screenwriter, academician.

-Who directed movies from 1948 to 1990.
+Lütfi Ömer Akad (2 September 1916 – 19 November 2011) was a Turkish film director, screenwriter, and academic, who directed movies from 1948 to 1990.
 In 1949, he debuted as a film director with Vurun Kahpeye ("Strike the Whore") an adaptation of Halide Edib Adıvar's book of the same title.
 He became one of the pioneers of the period in the "Director Generation".
 His 1970s trilogy comprising The Bride, The Wedding and The Sacrifice, is considered his masterpiece.
 Afterwards, he withdrew from movie making instead directing adaptations for TV.

-Ömer Lütfi Akad was born on September 2, 1916.
-Following his secondary education at French Jeanne d’Arc School and Galatasaray High School, he studied finance at Istanbul Economy and Commerce Higher School.
+Lütfi Ömer Akad was born on September 2, 1916.
+Following his secondary education at French Jeanne d'Arc School and Galatasaray High School, he studied finance at Istanbul Economy and Commerce Higher School.
 Beside his occupation as financial advisor at Sema Film company, he wrote articles on theatre and cinema.
-After directing more than 100 movies, Ömer Lütfi Akad taught twenty years at the Mimar Sinan Fine Arts University.
+After directing more than 100 movies, Lütfi Ömer Akad taught twenty years at the Mimar Sinan Fine Arts University.

 He died on 19 November 2011 at the age of 95 in Istanbul.